wholebuzz/dbcp/README.md

   ✓ Should read local directory (2 ms)
-  ✓ Should convert to JSON from ND-JSON and back (2537 ms) ✓ Should convert to Parquet from ND-JSON and back (2132 ms) ✓ Should restore to and dump from Postgres to ND-JSON (2708 ms) ✓ Should restore to and dump from Postgres to SQL (21912 ms) ✓ Should copy from Postgres to Mysql (3547 ms)
+  ✓ Should convert to JSON from ND-JSON and back (2537 ms) ✓ Should convert to Parquet from ND-JSON and back (2132 ms) ✓ Should convert to TFRecord from ND-JSON and back (2038 ms) ✓ Should restore to and dump from Postgres to ND-JSON (2708 ms) ✓ Should restore to and dump from Postgres to SQL (21912 ms) ✓ Should copy from Postgres to Mysql (3547 ms)